VenaStrom/Stockholm-Trekkers-Playlist-Maker/readme.md

 4. Run `yarn build`
 5. The build will end up in the `dist` folder

 You may get a warning about unmet dependencies or "asar" but you can ignore those.
+If you wish to know more about the asar warning, see the [documentation](docs/notes-on-asar.md).

 ## Documentation